 15: This event will happen regardless of rain, sleet, snow, drought, wind, rabbit infestation, etc. You get the idea.

-17: Have at least a pit crew of 1 to help you if you have problems.
+18: Have atleast a pit crew of 1 to help you if you have problems.
 The people and sponsors associated with this race will not come get you or be responsible for you!
 You get ran over by a tractor, that is your problem.
 You get attacked by a rabid raccoon, that also is your problem.
 You get recruited to scoop pig poop, yep you guessed it, that is your problem.

 VIVA LA IOWA GRAVEL!!!